-Are you trying to decide if you need a hearing aid in both ears?
+Are you trying to decide if you need a behind the ear hearing aid for both ears?
 Most people that experience hearing loss have hearing loss in both ears.
 The loss may be more prominent in one ear and the individual may not even realize there’s a loss in the other ear.
 You would never think of wearing eyeglasses with only one lens even though one eye may have better vision than the other.
 Just like with your eyes, both ears need hearing aids to produce the best result.

 “Nice delivery, John, but I asked you to ‘say grace’ not to ‘spray mace!’”
 We’ve all heard (and maybe experienced first-hand) the jokes about miscommunication in hearing-impaired people, but it can lead to some frustrating moments for many of us.
 When you use only one hearing aid, your brain is processing normal speech through one ear and amplified speech from the other ear.
 This can be confusing for the brain to process.
 Some people may need to focus a little harder on the conversation to make sense of what is being said, especially when they already have word discrimination issues which is the inability to hear words in the right way.